MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 7. The DHA public key is extracted from the certificate and shared with amazon through a control log end point
 8. Amazon would register the device in the user's Amazon account
 9. Now the device is ready for the Frustration Free Setup
-## Using DHA in PIC32MZW1 FFS Project
+#### Using DHA in PIC32MZW1 FFS Project

-## Developer Steps
-- Register the Device at
+1. The above steps would result in following files
+	-  dak.conf
+	-  dak-params.pem
+	-  dak.csr
+	-  dak_private_key.pem
+	-  dak-certificate-xxxxxx.pem
+	-  device.conf
+	-  device-params.pem
+	-  device.csr
+	-  private_key.pem
+	-  device-certificate.pem
+	-  certificate.pem
+	-  dha-control-log-public-key.txt
+2. Copy the create.py python file to the same folder containing above files
+3. Run the following command and it will generate the certificate file to be used with MHC
+4. Clone the pic32mzw1_ffs_amazon_freertos